Swiss-system tournament: Analysis, advantages, and disadvantages

-In a Swiss tournament, all the results of a particular round need to be recorded before the next round may begin.
-This means that each round will take as long as its slowest match.
+In a Swiss tournament, it is necessary to have all the results of a particular round recorded before allowing the next round to begin.
+This means that each round will take at least as long as its slowest match.
 In a single elimination tournament, any game may commence once the two preceding games that feed into it have been completed.
-This may result in one branch of the bracket falling behind if it has several slow matches in a row, but it may then catch up if it then has several quick matches.
-Additionally, each round has fewer matches than the previous, and the average longest match in a round will more closely match the average match as the number of matches in that round decreases.
+This may result in one branch of a single-elimination bracket falling behind if it has several slow matches in a row, but it may catch up if it then has several quick matches.

 Variations

 Accelerated pairings

 The method of accelerated pairings also known as accelerated Swiss is used in some large tournaments with more than the optimal number of players for the number of rounds.
-This method pairs top players more quickly than the standard method in the opening rounds and has the effect of reducing the number of players with perfect scores more rapidly (by approximately a factor of 2 after two rounds).
+This method pairs top players more quickly than the standard method in the opening rounds and has the effect of reducing the number of players with perfect scores more rapidly (by approximately a factor of 2 after two rounds), although this is not guaranteed.